metaborg/documentation/source/core/manual/language-processing.rst

       context, parseUnit.ast(), "compile-to-java");
   }

-The ``toString`` and ``prettyPrint`` methods of the :java:ref:`~org.metaborg.spoofax.core.stratego.IStrategoCommon` class can be used to turn terms into string representations.
+The ``toString`` and ``prettyPrint`` methods of the :java_ref:`~org.metaborg.spoofax.core.stratego.IStrategoCommon` class can be used to turn terms into string representations.

-Internally, the :java:ref:`~org.metaborg.spoofax.core.stratego.IStrategoRuntimeService` service is used, but this has a lower-level interface.
+Internally, the :java_ref:`~org.metaborg.spoofax.core.stratego.IStrategoRuntimeService` service is used, but this has a lower-level interface.